teamclairvoyant/airflow-scheduler-failover-controller/README.md

         nohup airflow worker $* >> ~/airflow/logs/celery.logs &

-7. Startup the Airflow Scheduler Failover Controller
+7. Startup the Airflow Scheduler Failover Controller on each node you would like acting as the Scheduler Failover Controller (ONE AT A TIME).

     * See the above section entitled "Startup/Status/Shutdown Instructions"